michaelbranny/Ecomail-SGTM/README.md

 # Ecomail-SGTM
-Tag for send data mailing system Ecomail
+Tag for sending data to Ecomail